-- + Offering several field trips to different aquaculture hatcheries/farms/companies within compulsory courses. - + Offering a one-week study tour abroad (1 credit) to South-East Asian countries (e.g., Thailand), where students exchange their research and culture with host-country students [Exh.2.19.The decision to study tour in Thailand]. - + Organizing weekly seminars on different topics in aquaculture and related areas, presented by CAF staff members [Exh.2.25.List of seminars by CAF staffs] - + Inviting experts from companies and other organizations to share their experience and soft skills [Exh.2.19.List of seminar and presentations by outside experts]. - + Inviting foreigner experts when they are working at CAF to give seminars [Exh.2.26.List and presentation documents of foreign professors at teaching time]. - + Encouraging students to attend all seminars [Exh.2.27.Periodic announcements on website]. - + Sharing examples of students who have awarded regional and national prizes for their research achievement during the study period [Exh.2.28.Awarded certificates of students]. - + Instructing students to write scientific research abstracts and other writing formats in written assignments during the courses. - + Encouraging and facilitating students to present their research or give training to other students (both in-class and outside the classroom).
+- + Offering several field trips to different aquaculture hatcheries/farms/companies within compulsory courses. - + Offering a one-week study tour abroad (1 credit) to South-East Asian countries (e.g., Thailand), where students exchange their research and culture with host-country students [Exh.2.19.The decision to study tour in Thailand]. - + Organizing weekly seminars on different topics in aquaculture and related areas, presented by CAF staff members [Exh.2.28.List of seminars by CAF staffs] - + Inviting experts from companies and other organizations to share their experience and soft skills [Exh.2.21.List of seminar and presentations by outside experts]. - + Inviting foreigner experts when they are working at CAF to give seminars [Exh.2.23.Documents about inviting the domestic and international professors to organize technical and professional seminars for the students] - + Encouraging students to attend all seminars [Exh.2.29.Periodic announcements on website]. - + Sharing examples of students who have awarded regional and national prizes for their research achievement during the study period [Exh.2.30.Awarded certificates of students Tran Thi Lam Khoa]. - + Instructing students to write scientific research abstracts and other writing formats in written assignments during the courses. - + Encouraging and facilitating students to present their research or give training to other students (both in-class and outside the classroom).
 Instructors will then provide feedback on their presentation skills. - + Providing early research orientations such as research methodology and opportunities for participating in research activities to the students.
-For instance, students are introduced opportunities to do research with CAF staff members or applying research grants from the university [Exh.2.29.Student research activity].
+For instance, students are introduced opportunities to do research with CAF staff members or applying research grants from the university [Exh.2.31.Student research activity]. - + Regularly reviewing and assessing the study and research progress of the students on their research interest, and providing timely feedback so that appropriate action can be adjusted.

-- + Regularly reviewing and assessing the study and research progress of the students on their research interest, and providing timely feedback so that appropriate action can be adjusted. - + Regular interaction and discussion are made between students and their academic advisor and research committee members in choosing research topics as well as completing their thesis.
++ Regular interaction and discussion are made between students and their academic advisor and research committee members in choosing research topics as well as completing their thesis.